 Step 1: Verify Basic Information

-Confirm the patient's name, date of service, and provider.
+Check the patient's name, date of service, and provider.
 Was this service actually rendered?
-Mistakes like duplicate charges or services for a different family member are common.
+Duplicate charges or services for a different family member are common mistakes.

 Step 2: Understand the "Allowed Amount" and Your Share